Our lab is Applying Nano & Microfabrication Techniques in the Manufacturing of Drug Delivery Systems, Medical Devices and Implants.

 Recognised as world leaders in Printing.
 PubMed-based algorithms placed us in the top 0.1% of scholars in the world writing about Printing over the past 10 years.

-Manufacturing of nanofibers by electrospinning (melt or solution) for a variety of drug delivery and tissue engineering applications (e.g., cardiac patches, long-acting implantable devices, oral films, surgical mesh implants, wound healing).
+Manufacturing of medical nanofibers by electrospinning (melt or solution) for a variety of drug delivery and tissue engineering applications (e.g., cardiac patches, long-acting implantable devices, oral films, solid dispersions, surgical mesh implants, wound healing).

 MICROFLUIDICS & LAB-ON-A-CHIP